-- 46. At the 4th meeting of the Special Political and Decolonization Committee (Fourth Committee) of the General Assembly, on 10 October 2018, during the seventy-third session of the General Assembly, in a statement made in exercise of the right of reply, the representative of the United Kingdom said that his Government had sovereignty over Gibraltar and the waters surrounding it and that, as a separate Territory recognized by the United Nations and included since 1946 on the list of Non-Self-Governing Territories, the people of Gibraltar enjoyed the right to self-determination.
-He further stated that the 2006 Constitution of Gibraltar, which had been endorsed by referendum, provided for a modern and mature relationship between Gibraltar and the United Kingdom. - 47.
-He also stated that his Government would not enter into arrangements under which the people of Gibraltar would pass under the sovereignty of another State against their freely and democratically expressed wishes, nor would it enter into a process of sovereignty negotiations with which Gibraltar was not content.
-His Government was committed to safeguarding Gibraltar, its people and its economy, and the Governments of Gibraltar and the United Kingdom remained firmly committed to the Trilateral Forum for Dialogue as the most credible, constructive and practical means of strengthening relations among the United Kingdom, Gibraltar and Spain for the benefit of all parties.
-His Government regretted that Spain had formally withdrawn from those talks in 2011.
+- 46. At the 3rd meeting of the Special Political and Decolonization Committee (Fourth Committee) of the General Assembly, on 9 October 2019, during the seventy-fourth session of the General Assembly, in a statement made in exercise of the right of reply, the representative of the United Kingdom said that her Government had sovereignty over Gibraltar and the waters surrounding it and that, as a separate Territory recognized by the United Nations and included since 1946 on its list of Non-Self-Governing Territories, Gibraltar enjoyed the rights accorded to it under the Charter of the United Nations.
+The people of Gibraltar enjoyed the right to self-determination.
+The 2006 Gibraltar Constitution, which had been endorsed by referendum, provided for a modern and mature relationship between Gibraltar and the United Kingdom. - 47.
+She also stated that the United Kingdom reiterated that it would not enter into arrangements under which the people of Gibraltar would pass under the sovereignty of another State against their freely and democratically expressed wishes; nor would it enter into a process of sovereignty negotiations with which Gibraltar was not content. - 48.
+At the 7th meeting of the Fourth Committee, on 15 October 2019, the representative of the United Kingdom said that her Government was fully committed to involving all overseas territories in negotiations on leaving the European Union.
+To that end, it had established the Joint Ministerial Council on European Union Negotiations to discuss the priorities of overseas territories, as well as a separate Joint Ministerial Council to discuss the particularly strong interest and priorities of Gibraltar and to develop shared, substantive programmes of work to strengthen ties between the United Kingdom and that Territory.